Cray-HPE/dracut-metal-luksetcd/README.md

 The LUKS encryption uses argon2id PBKDF, a newer function.

 (excerpt from [Wiki](https://en.wikipedia.org/wiki/Argon2))
 Argon2d maximizes resistance to GPU cracking attacks.
 It accesses the memory array in a password dependent order, which reduces the possibility of time–memory trade-off (TMTO) attacks, but introduces possible side-channel attacks.
 Argon2i is optimized to resist side-channel attacks.
 It accesses the memory array in a password independent order.
 **Argon2id** is a hybrid version.
 It follows the Argon2i approach for the first half pass over memory and the Argon2d approach for subsequent passes.
 The Internet draft[4] recommends using Argon2id except when there are reasons to prefer one of the other two modes.

-<a name="runtime-examples"></a>
 ## Runtime Examples

 Here's the layout on a booted k8s manager node.

 1. Here is the disk partitions in `lsblk`:

     ```bash
     ncn:~ # lsblk
     NAME                MAJ:MIN RM   SIZE RO TYPE  MOUNTPOINT